M7OCM/890-II/README.md

 Marcus [(Nicsure)](https://github.com/nicsure/RT-890-custom-firmware) recently commenced firmware development of the venerable RT-890 PCB1/2.
 So I highly recommend checking out his work, on here, Facebook, YouTube etc for news and improvements akin to the Tid Radio mod (hopefully).

-I've been associated with this open project since October 2023, but I am no longer involved.
-It is pleasing to see a very experienced developer take the plunge with what has been a challenging experience 😉
+I've been associated with this open project since October 2023, not involved on a daily basis.
+It is pleasing to see a very experienced developer take the plunge with what has been a challenging radio 😉

 It was always a personal project and shared as is, an alternative version to OEFWCOM if you like.
 I have no background in firmware development or C and learnt a lot from the original OEFWCOM coders and Dual Dual Tachyon's live late night Telegram messages when the reverse engineering and cursing took place.
 All credit to him, was a blast mate.